 Myth: Only politics decides who grows.

-Reality: Performance and professionalism still matters.
+Reality: Performance and professionalism still matter.

 10. Work from Home vs Office